-Much like the common advice given to humans, it’s important to regularly check the health of pig residents with a routine physical examination rather than waiting until someone is showing signs of distress or illness.
-Not only will this help you get to know what all aspects of a healthy pig look and feel like, but familiarizing a pig with human handling might help them stay calm and allow you to perform certain treatments or procedures more easily.
+Much like the common advice given to humans, it’s important to regularly check the health of pig residents with a routine health checkThe Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian. rather than waiting until someone is showing signs of distress or illness.
+Not only will this help you get to know what all aspects of a healthy pig look and feel like, but it might also help familiarize them with restraint and handling, allowing you to perform certain treatments or procedures more easily.
 Be prepared to check them over every six to eight weeks*!
-For more information on why regular health examinations are important, check out our resource here.
+For more information on why regular health checks are important, check out our resource here.

-*An Exam Every Six to Eight Weeks Means Daily Observations!
+*A Health Check Every Six to Eight Weeks Means Daily Observations!

-Our recommendation to conduct routine health examinations every six to eight weeks must be done in conjunction with daily observations.
+Our recommendation to conduct routine health checks every six to eight weeks must be done in conjunction with daily observations.
 Caregivers should be trained to observe residents both for behaviors that are abnormal for their species and also for behaviors that are abnormal for each individual, keeping in mind issues that are common in a particular species and their warning signs.
 Thoughtful observation plays a crucial role in catching health issues before they progress into more serious situations.
 You can read more about daily observation for pig health and well-being here.

 Residents With Challenging Backgrounds

 Close daily observation can be difficult with certain individuals or groups who come from challenging backgrounds.
 They may be more likely to hide signs of illness or injury or may not allow you to come close enough to them to thoroughly assess their well-being on a regular basis.
 Challenging backgrounds may include individuals who are not socialized, have lived feral, or were abused or malnourished.
 If you care for individuals who came from a challenging background, it is imperative to make time to foster a bond of trust so careful observation is possible.
-A monthly health exam is recommended for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.
+A monthly health check is recommended for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.

 New Resident?
-Conduct An Intake Examination!
+Conduct An Intake Evaluation!

 Supplies